AugCogVR/cogbre-vr/README.md

 The NexusClient periodically polls the server for updates using a separate thread to avoid delaying the Unity game loop.
 Inspired by https://www.red-gate.com/simple-talk/development/dotnet-development/calling-restful-apis-unity3d/

+## Visualization Components

+The various components, behaviors, etc. that can/will be used to create the visualization are in Assets/PUL/VizComponents.
+Right now, it's a set of very basic and not particularly practical things mainly thrown together to get comfortable with how Unity works.